sal55/langs/README.md

 'M' is mostly used for compilers, interpreters, assemblers, emulators, and any support libraries that are needed.

-### (Reddit)

-(I've posted there mainly in r/PL, r/Compilers and r/asm over a few years, under various accounts.
-That's now finished.
-The stuff I'm doing is utterly different from what people seem to be interested now.
-This work is now done primarily for my interest and satisfaction.)

 ### Current Set of Languages
 ````
 HLLs: